 Get a like-worthy picture for the ‘gram at the Fort Canning Tree Tunnel.
 This is an underground channel with a spiral staircase leading up to the gardens.
 Look above from the base of the staircase to see the massive tree branches and the foliage covering the circular walls of the stairs.

-The Singapore Flyer offers a vantage point that will allow you to see iconic landmarks, such as the Marina Bay Sands, the Gardens by the Bay, and the Merlion Park.
+The Singapore Flyer offers a vantage point that will allow you to see iconic landmarks, such as the Marina Bay Sands, Gardens by the Bay, and Merlion Park.
 The city lights at night will surely make a romantic treat for traveling couples.

 In Singapore, the night is always young, especially at Clarke Quay.
 This bustling cosmopolitan neighborhood has a wealth of restaurants, bars, and stores where you can shop ‘til you drop.

 You can walk around and marvel at its neon-lit beauty or go on a relaxing river cruise that will take you from this spot to Marina Bay, where you can see iconic Singapore tourist spots such as the Marina Bay Sands, the Merlion Park, the Esplanade, and the Singapore Flyer from a different perspective.